Everything you need to know about starting a business in France

 There are a number of multi-partner entities out there, like the anonymous business (société anonyme or SA), the general partnership (société en nom collectif or SNC), the limited partnership via stocks (société en commandites par action or SCA), or even cooperative companies (les sociétés sous forme de coopérative)...each with their own particularities.
 For the sake of this article, we’ll focus on the two most commonly found forms most entrepreneurs and small businesses go with, namely the Simplified Shareholder Company (Société par Actions Simplifiée or SAS) and the Limited Liability Company (Société à Responsabilité Limité or SARL).

 These company structures suit those who seek to start a company with one or several other associates.
 Just as with the single-shareholder companies, the business’ associates also benefit from a limited liability, commensurate with the amount of their personally invested capital.
+There’s no legal status that outshines another.
+It really just boils down to your business plan and the nature of your project.

-- An entrepreneur who wants to work alone and set out as a freelancer with few administrative hoops to jump through may want to keep it simple and file as a micro-enterprise (formerly auto-enterprise);
+- An entrepreneur who wants to work alone and set out as a freelancer with few administrative hoops to jump through may want to keep it simple and file as a micro-enterprise (formerly auto-enterprise).

 2. Starting a business: 5 crucial steps to follow when creating a corporation